Tai Wo

 Tai Wo (太和) or known as Tai Wo Market are the names of several areas in the Tai Po District, in the New Territories of Hong Kong.
 The boundaries changed from time to time.
 In present time, the name "Tai Wo" mostly refers to the area surrounding the Tai Wo station of the East Rail line and the Tai Wo Estate.
-However, historically, Tai Wo referred to the area that currently called Tai Po Market.
-Despite Tai Po Market was also the old name of another area, which currently known as Tai Po Old Market.
+However, historically, Tai Wo referred to the area that currently called Tai Po Market, even though Tai Po Market was also the old name of another area, which is currently known as Tai Po Old Market.
 All three areas are now part of Tai Po New Town (a.k.a.
 Tai Po Town or just Tai Po), a satellite town (suburb) that co-jointed with the existing indigenous villages.

 History

 Recent years

 Currently, Tai Wo forms the north-western part of Tai Po Town.
 It has its own railway station Tai Wo station of the East Rail line and a shopping centre.
 Tai Wo Estate and Po Nga Court are large public housing estates in the area, which they were situated on the northern shore of the Lam Tsuen River.
 Their shopping centre, Tai Wo Plaza, is adjacent to the Tai Wo station.
 Part of the ground floor of the shopping centre, was also named "Tai Wo Market" (太和街市 (Tai Wo wet market)) as an indoor market.
 Both Tai Wo Estate and Po Nga Court were the residential projects of the Hong Kong Housing Authority, which initially they were part of the portfolios of rental housing and subsidised home ownership respectively.
 The authority sold the shopping centre of the housing estate to Link REIT in 2005, which the real estate investment trust renamed the shopping centre from Tai Wo shopping centre (太和商場) to Tai Wo Plaza (太和廣場) in 2010.

 Tai Wo Estate and Po Nga Court were completed in 1989.
 According to an interview of an elder of the Tang clan of Tai Po Tau, some of the land of Tai Wo Estate, were originally farmlands that owned by Tang clan of Tai Po Tau.
 (Or more precisely, owned the long term land lease, leasing from the government) Government bought back the farmlands for Tai Po New Town development.
 Ironically, Tang clan of Tai Po Tau, was one of the operators of the original Tai Po Market, now the residential area Tai Po Old Market, while Tai Wo was named after the historic Tai Wo Market, which now known as Tai Po Market.

 The area of Tai Wo Estate, was planned as an industrial area.
 However, the plan was scrapped in 1983.